jimporter/mettle/doc/running-tests.md

 #### --show-terminal

 Show the terminal output (stdout and stderr) of each test after it finishes.
-To enable this, `--verbosity` must be at least 2, and `--no-fork` can't be specified (if `--no-fork` is specified, the terminal output will just appear in-line with the tests).
+To enable this, `--verbose` must be at least 2, and `--no-fork` can't be specified (if `--no-fork` is specified, the terminal output will just appear in-line with the tests).

+## Using the *mettle* executable

+For testing larger projects, it's generally recommended to divide your test suites into multiple `.cpp` files and compile them into separate binaries.
+This allows you to improve build times and to better isolate tests from each other.

+When doing so, you can use the `mettle` executable to run all of your individual binaries at once.
+The interface is much like that of the individual binaries, and all of the command-line options above (except for `--no-fork`) work with the `mettle` executable as well.
+To specify which of the test binaries to run, just pass their filenames to `mettle`.